Yarbrough pitches into the 7th as Rays beat Marlins 2-0 - WHIZ News

 Pete Fairbanks (4-1) didn’t allow a hit in 1 1/3 innings, and Diego Castillo pitched around a two-out double and a walk in the ninth for his second save.
 The Rays (22-11) climbed a season-high 11 games above .500 and have won 10 of their past 12.

-Austin Meadows singled in the eighth against Richard Bleier (1-1), advanced on a groundout and came home on Diaz’s single to put Tampa Bay ahead.
+Austin Meadows singled in the eighth against Richard Bleier (1-1), advanced on a groundout and came home on Diaz’s single to give the Rays the only run they needed.

 TRAINER’S ROOM